wp-plugins/wp-support-ticket/readme.txt

 There is a PRO version of this plugin that supports that supports additional features.
 You can get it <a href="http://aviplugins.com/wp-support-pro/" target="_blank">here</a> in <strong>USD 2.00</strong>

 * Multiple files can be attached with the ticket reply.
-* Set supported file types from admin panel.
+* Additional file types are supported in the PRO version.
+Set supported file types from admin panel.
 * Manage email contents from admin panel.
 Emails that are fired when a new ticket is created or admin posts a reply.
 * Set custom name for the administrator.
 * Advanced ticket search form.